Carmel Moravian Church: History

 Planters Mr. and Mrs. Hutchinson Muir Scott owned properties in the area and starting in 1818 made several attempts to find a Christian minister for their slaves.

 Eventually, c1820, they invited Moravian missionaries to begin regular services on their estates.

 A hill top site was chosen by the Scotts in 1826 and a road built up to the temporary building they had constructed there.

 John Scholefield was appointed as the first minister of Carmel in 1827 and oversaw work on a new church which started the same year and was completed in 1828.
 It was soon found to be too small and as a result services had to be held both morning and evening to satisfy the demand.
 The church was enlarged in 1859 resulting in the magnificent building, 120 ft long and 72 ft wide at the transept, which still stands today.

 Buildings

 Church

 A cut stone and mortar structure with a large masonry belfry to the south topped by a wooden cupola and containing one bell.

 A pipe organ was obtained from Germany circa 1895.

 Manse

 A 20th-century building of rendered breeze blocks with a zinc roof.
 Rain water was channeled by gutters from the roof to a large storage tank to the south of the building from where it was daily pumped by hand into a header tank of old oil drums and gravity fed to taps.

 School

-There is an infant school a little downhill to the west of the church, opposite the main entrance.
+There is a Primary and infant school a little downhill to the west of the church, opposite the main entrance.